Keeping your information safe

-Any email sent to us, including any attachments, is monitored for malicious content.
-The content of your communication with us (including telephone calls) may also be monitored for training or for the purposes of a regulatory compliance investigation.
+Any emails we receive, including any attachments, are monitored for malicious content.
+The content of communications with us (including telephone calls) may also be monitored for training or for the purposes of a regulatory compliance investigation.

-In relation to certain of the environmental programmes, we may also record some telephone calls for training and/or quality control and/ or monitoring and/or fraud prevention purposes.
+Some of our environmental schemes may also record some telephone calls for training, quality control, monitoring and fraud prevention purposes.

-When we receive an information request (e.g. under the Environmental Information Regulations 2004 or complaint from a person) or a complaint, we may generate a file.
+When we receive a Freedom of Information or other information request (e.g. Environmental Information Regulations 2004) or a complaint from you, we may generate a file.
 This normally contains the identity of the requester or complainant.

-Ofgem will only use the personal information collected to process the matter and to check on the level of service provided.
-We do compile and publish statistics showing information like the number of information requests or complaints we receive, but not in a form which identifies anyone.
+We will only use your personal information to process the request and to check on the level of service provided.
+We compile and publish statistics about the number of information requests or complaints we receive, but not in a form which would identify you.

-Where we want to disclose information to any other third parties (for example where we want to take up a reference or obtain a ‘disclosure’ from either CIFAS, the Disclosure and Barring Service or Disclosure Scotland), we will not do so without informing them beforehand unless the disclosure is required by law.
+Where we disclose information to any other third parties, (for example where we want to take up a reference or obtain a ‘disclosure’ from either CIFAS, the Disclosure and Barring Service or Disclosure Scotland), we will not do so without telling you first, unless the disclosure is required by law.

-Personal information about unsuccessful candidates will be held on file for six months.
-After the recruitment exercise has been completed, it will then be destroyed or deleted.
-We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.
+Personal information about unsuccessful candidates will be held on file for 6 months after the recruitment exercise has been finished, it will then be destroyed or deleted.
+We retain anonymized statistical information about applicants to inform our recruitment activities, but no individuals can be identified from that data.

-Once a person has taken up employment with Ofgem, we will compile a file relating to their employment.
-The information contained in this will be kept confidentially, within a secure location and will only be used for purposes directly relevant to that person’s employment.
-A person’s personal information may be shared with any third parties as required by their employment within the civil service, including:
+When you work for us, we will compile a file relating to your employment.
+The information contained in this will be kept in a secure location and will only be used for purposes directly relevant to your employment.
+Your information may be shared with third parties within the civil service, including: